Variational views for self-supervised learning in radio astronomy: Datasets

 The RGZ project is a large-scale citizen science initiative aimed to address the challenge of cross-identifying radio sources with their corresponding host galaxies \citep{Banfield_2015}.
 Traditional automated methods often fail for extended or morphologically complex radio sources, particularly those with multiple lobes, jets, or irregular structures.
 RGZ leverages the collective effort of thousands of volunteers to perform visual classifications, thereby enabling the construction of large and accurate training datasets for future machine learning applications in radio astronomy.

 The dataset primarily draws from two deep 1.4 GHz radio continuum surveys: the FIRST \citep{first1995} and the Australia Telescope Large Area Survey (ATLAS; \citealt{atlas2015}), complemented with mid-infrared imaging from the Wide-field Infrared Survey Explorer (WISE; \citealt{Wright_2010}) and the Spitzer Wide-area Infrared Extragalactic Survey (SWIRE; \citealt{Lonsdale_2003}).
 Volunteers classify radio components within $3' \times 3'$ fields and identify their most likely infrared counterparts, producing consensus-based host galaxy associations.
 In the first year of operation, RGZ collected over one million classifications, covering $\sim 175,000$ radio sources \citep{Banfield_2015}.
+Example cutouts from the RGZ dataset are shown in Figure \ref{fig:rgz_cutouts}.

 The classifications are probabilistic and consensus-driven rather than absolute, making the dataset effectively unlabelled in a morphological sense.
 Unlike curated datasets such as MiraBest, RGZ does not provide definitive FR classes but instead facilitates host identification and morphology clustering.